Categories

 Millions of children are engaged in hazardous situations or conditions, such as working in mines, working with chemicals and pesticides, and working with dangerous machinery.
 They are everywhere, but remain unseen, hidden from view as domestic servants in homes, laboring … Continue reading

-Posted in Health & Safety Programs, Children in the Fields Campaign, AFOP, Year of the Farmworker Child
+Posted in Children in the Fields Campaign, Year of the Farmworker Child

-Tagged 60 Minutes, agriculture injuries, American Farms, Ayrianne Parks, Byron Pitts, Child Labor, child labor coalition, Children in the Fields Campaign, economy, Fair Labor Standards Act, living wage, Norma Flores Lopez, poverty, Reid Maki, The debate on child labor, U.S. Department of Labor
+Tagged agriculture injuries, American Farms, Child Labor, Children in the Fields Campaign, Fair Labor Standards Act, Farmworker, Vashti Kelly, Wold Day Against Child Labor